This blog may contain affiliate links. Read our disclosure policy for more info.

 You must book the Super Shuttle in advance to secure a spot.

-If you plan on renting a campervan or car then it’s going to be pretty easy.
+If you plan on renting a campervan or car in Queenstown then it’s going to be pretty easy.
 You will just need to meet with your rental company at their office (most are right by the airport).
 Most organize free transfers to the car yard from Queenstown airport.
-But please ask them before arriving.

 Check out our guide to renting a campervan in New Zealand for more information on the dos and